Official Import Rules

 Japan has some of the world's strictest pet import regulations.
 ALL cats require: ISO microchip (implanted BEFORE first rabies vaccination), two rabies vaccinations at least 30 days apart, FAVN rabies antibody titer test (≥0.

-5 IU/ml) at an approved laboratory, 180-day waiting period from the date the lab receives the blood sample, and advance notification to the Animal Quarantine Service (AQS) at least 40 days before arrival.
+5 IU/ml) at an approved laboratory, 180-day waiting period from the date the blood sample is COLLECTED (drawn), not the date the lab receives it, and advance notification to the Animal Quarantine Service (AQS) at least 40 days before arrival.
 Cats from 'designated regions' (Iceland, Australia, NZ, Fiji, Hawaii, Guam) have simplified requirements.

 Medical Roadmap